 Applicants can search for postgraduate ITT courses for 2024 here.

 Subjects for entry in 2024 - 2025

 Art & Design, Biology, Business Studies with Economics, Computing, Chemistry, Design & Technology, Drama, English, Geography, History, Languages, Mathematics, Music, Physical Education, Physics and Primary and Psychology.

 Schools in our Institute include selective and non-selective schools.
 We are proud of our shared ability to offer high-impact learning experiences to pupils of all abilities and backgrounds.
-Our schools have a good record of providing high quality teacher training placements for PGCE students over the years, and we have successfully participated in the School Direct programme since 2013 with many trainees finding employment within their training school.
+Our schools have a good record of providing high quality teacher training placements for PGCE students, with many trainees finding employment within their training school.
 Learning to teach with us will comprehensively prepare trainees for their future career.

 The majority of the training takes place in schools and is generally of a practical, skills-based nature.
 Sessions are arranged with in-house specialists in given fields, and each trainee is assigned an experienced subject mentor.
 The university balances this with the provision of a rigorous academic element, which enables trainees to reflect on work done in schools.

 Initial teacher training courses are based on the belief that education is about active and meaningful learning through which teachers become analytical, creative and receptive to new ideas.
 The universities work closely with partnership schools, planning and delivering training programmes in collaboration - teaching is practice-led as well as research-led.
 The universities support us in recruiting the highest-calibre trainees who become excellent teachers at the end of their training.